nopnop2002/esp-idf-parallel-tft/README.md

 PNG file cannot be displayed because the SRAM is small.

 __Note for ESP32-C2__
-ESP32-C2 is supported from esp-idf v5.0, but v5.0 has a fatal bug in ROM Library and cannot be built.
+ESP32-C2 is supported from esp-idf v5.0, but v5.0 has a fatal bug in the ROM library and cannot be built with ESP32-C2 as the target.

 # Configuration
 You have to set this config value with menuconfig.